drewdeponte/git-tools/README.md

 The above tells Git to look inside the `hooks` directory within the project for the hooks rather than the default `.git/hooks` directory.

+We have also provided a script `setup_and_update_hooks` that is intended to be copied and committed into the root of your project's Git repo, and then executed to setup the Git hooks and the repositories Git configuration.
+This is simply a nice to have to help streamline things a tiny bit more.

 ## License

 These Git tools are Copyright © 2017 UpTech Works, LLC.
 They are free software,